Diabetes

 So many medicines—what do I need to know?

-Your doctor will let you know if you need to add medicine to your diabetes care plan.
+Your health care professional will let you know if you need to add medicine to your diabetes care plan.
 This is called “treatment intensification.”
-He or she will also let you know if and when it’s time to change your medicine if your diabetes has changed.
+They will also let you know if and when it’s time to change your medicine if your diabetes has changed.

 Non-insulin diabetes medicines